LitMSCTBB/OSINT-Job-Outreach/README.md

 - Name: `Internship Seeking Cold Outreach`
 - Description: `Helps me generate emails and Twitter DMs for founders, CEOs, technical staff, and alumni to land jobs.`
 - Instructions: Use the bottom section of `PROMPTS_example.py`
+- NOTE: these instructions are completely yours, so tweak it however you want and experiment to see what works best for you based on the generations from the tool.

 ## Setup Steps